 Diatomaceous Earth is a Valuable Soil Amendment

-It is inert, holds water, and has high porosity that allows the soil to breathe.
+Natural diatomaceous earth is inert, retains water, and has a high porosity that allows the soil to breathe.
 These qualities and more make it an efficient tool for horticulturists, with benefits including:

 Improved Plant Structure

 Sources of Silicon-rich minerals are abundantly available, yet researchers have found it’s the type of silicon that is converted into the plant available form that counts most.
 This is why alumina silicates and sand don’t offer any plant health benefits.
 There isn’t a single way to determine the best soil mix for plant health and crop production.
 For this reason, it’s important to look at the right fertilizer and substance ingredients for plant health while keeping an eye on secondary effects such as irrigation, plant disease, and aeration.

 Thanks to the Association of American Plant Food Control Officials (AAPFCO) there’s now another reason to consider natural diatomaceous earth as a soil conditioner.
 The silica content of diatomaceous earth is absorbed into plant tissue and helps improve plant structure and resistance to pests and disease.
 Since AAPFCO acknowledged silicon dioxide as a Beneficial Substance and subsequently published an approved method for testing soluble silicon, it’s important for growers to focus not on products with high SiO2 content, but the plant available or soluble silicon content.